mrueda/clarid-tools/docs-site/docs/technical-details/use-from-r.md

 # Use from R

-Many ClarID workflows start as metadata tables.
-If those tables live in R, you can keep the familiar R data-frame workflow while still using the reference ClarID-Tools command-line implementation.

-The pattern is intentionally simple: write a CSV from R, run the same `clarid-tools` command you would run in a terminal, and read the encoded or decoded CSV back into R. No R package or Perl-to-R bridge is required.
+Call `clarid-tools` from R with `system2()`: write the input table to CSV, run the CLI, and read the output CSV.
+No R package or Perl-to-R bridge is required.

-This is useful when R, R Markdown, Quarto, or an R-based pipeline prepares the metadata table but ClarID-Tools should remain the source of truth for encoding and decoding.

 ## Before you start